Money will come to you when you are doing the right thing. – Michael Phillips

-If you are like the majority of people, then it is most likely you are encapsulated within a reality that is known to most as the rat race.
+If you are like the majority of people, then it’s most likely you are encapsulated within a reality that is known to most as the rat race.
 The rat race was a term used to great effect in the now very successful series of books written by Robert Kiyosaki entitled Rich Dad Poor Dad.
 Within this series of books Kiyosaki points out how many of us are trapped within a rat race, where we go through a cycle of weekly and daily struggles that never seem to end.
-We are teased with promises of quick and fast money, however for most of us this only leads to a dead-end of false promises and lies.
+We are teased with promises of quick and fast money, however, for most of us, this only leads to a dead-end of false promises and lies.
 It just seems as though there is no pot of gold at the end of the rainbow.

-This wealth management IQ Matrix will not earn you an abundant amount of money over night.
-Instead it is based on sound principles that have helped people to create long-term and long lasting wealth.
+This wealth management IQ Matrix will not earn you an abundant amount of money overnight.
+Instead, it is based on sound principles that have helped people to create long-term and long lasting wealth.

-Throughout this discussion we will talk about creating the ideal wealth mindset, we will touch upon some sound principles to get out of a debt crisis, we will pinpoint some effective wealth building strategies that will get you focused and moving on the right track, and finally we will identify what components create a poverty stricken mindset, and what we must do to avoid locking ourselves into this way of thinking and behaving.
+Throughout this discussion we will talk about creating the ideal wealth mindset, we will touch upon some sound principles to get out of a debt crisis, we will pinpoint some effective wealth-building strategies that will get you focused and moving on the right track, and finally we will identify what components create a poverty stricken mindset, and what we must do to avoid locking ourselves into this way of thinking and behaving.

-Wealth Attraction Mindset
+The Wealth Attraction Mindset

 No wealth building strategy would be complete without a discussion of the mindset that naturally and easily attracts wealth on a daily basis.
 We will begin with a discussion about the wealth mindset because it lays down the foundations for everything that is to come.
-Without the right way of thinking, acting and believing, it is very unlikely that you will build long-term and long lasting wealth no matter what strategies or tactics you utilize.
+Without the right way of thinking, acting and believing, it is very unlikely that you will build long-term and long-lasting wealth no matter what strategies or tactics you utilize.

 Our mindset is an absolutely critical component that we must develop and improve upon on a daily basis to naturally align ourselves with the process of attracting more money and abundance into our lives.
-Hopefully by the end of this discussion you will come to understand the ingredients that make up the mindset of the rich and poor, and as a result you will alter your thinking, beliefs, habits and behavior accordingly to help you reach your desired outcomes.
+Hopefully by the end of this discussion, you will come to understand the ingredients that make up the mindset of the rich and poor, and as a result, you will alter your thinking, beliefs, habits, and behavior accordingly to help you reach your desired outcomes.

 The Characteristics of Frugality